Wikifab/mediawiki-extensions-GoogleAnalyticsMetrics/README.md

 	$wgGoogleAnalyticsMetricsEmail='your client_email in your json file';
 	$wgGoogleAnalyticsMetricsViewID = 'This is your account's id you can find directly on Google Analytics in your settings.';
 	$wgGoogleAnalyticsMetricsDevelopersKey = 'your private Key in your json file';
-	$wgGoogleAnanlyticsMetricsAppName = 'The name of you application';
+	$wgGoogleAnalyticsMetricsAppName = 'The name of you application';

+You might have trouble getting it to work and get this error "User does not have sufficient permissions for this account".
+In which case, for $wgGoogleAnalyticsMetricsViewID, use the table id instead of your account's id, which you can find on the management page under view (parameters -> view id)

 	// Load the Google API PHP Client Library. require_once __DIR__ . '/vendor/autoload.php';